-Practice Pra All Compensation Committee members are independent, non-employee directors.
-The Compensation Committee retains its own independent compensation consultant.
+Principle Practice Governance All Talent and Compensation Committee members are independent, non-employee directors.
+Program Design The Talent and Compensation Committee retains its own independent compensation consultant.
 Our programs are designed to drive achievement of our strategic objectives, short- and long-term financial performance and growth in shareholder value, while also promoting the attraction and retention of executive talent.
 Our programs balance strategic, financial and shareholder measures.
 Our programs balance short- and long-term performance and cash and equity compensation.
 The vesting periods of long-term incentives provide long-term alignment with shareholders.
 Maximum amounts payable generally are established under performance-based incentive programs.
-Our Compensation Committee generally establishes financial measures at the beginning of a performance period and evaluates them at the end of a performance period.
-Our Compensation Committee annually reviews all elements of executive compensation, with the assistance of its independent compensation consultant.
-Base salaries and annual adjustments for executive officers are generally based on market practices and our financial condition and aim to provide total compensation that is competitive with other similarly sized companies.
+The presence of compensation risk mitigating policies and practices including a recoupment policies and executive and non-employee director stock ownership guidelines.
+Program Implementation and Management Our Talent and Compensation Committee generally establishes financial performance goals at the beginning of a performance period and evaluates achievement against the goals at the end of the performance period.
+Our Talent and Compensation Committee annually reviews all elements of executive compensation, with the assistance of its independent compensation consultant.
+Base salaries and annual adjustments for executive officers are generally based on market practices and our financial condition and aim to provide target total compensation that is competitive with other similarly sized companies.
 Annual cash incentive payouts have varied over time, commensurate with business and individual executive performance.
 Long-term incentive payouts have varied over time based on both the Company's financial performance and stock price performance, which align management interests with shareholder interests by tying compensation of certain executive officers in part to long-term shareholder returns.
-Our executive compensation program processes are established by the Compensation Committee and are monitored by the Company's human resources, finance and legal functions.
+Our executive compensation program processes are established by the Talent and Compensation Committee and are monitored by the Company's human resources, finance and legal functions.

 Components of Compensation.
-For 2022, our compensation program for our named executive officers included the following primary components:
+For 2023, our compensation program for our named executive officers included the following primary components:

-- base salary; - annual, short-term incentive compensation; and - long-term incentive compensation, consisting of equity-based compensation in the form of stock options, time-based RSUs, PRSUs or long-term cash incentive compensation.
+- base salary; - annual, short-term incentive compensation; and - long-term incentive compensation, consisting of equity-based compensation in the form of stock options, time-based RSUs, PRSUs or, for our CEO, long-term cash incentive compensation.